One Simple Trick to Cleaning Up Tailwind CSS Code

 Here's a more built-out example using a table component from HyperUI.

-I'm on the fence about this approach, as arbitrary classes have some downsides.
+I'm unsure about this approach, as arbitrary classes have some downsides.